Council of Perpignan: The choice of Perpignan

 Perpignan was chosen by Benedict XIII because it was situated within the lands of the Crown of Aragon, but near to France, formerly the most important country of Benedict's Obedience.
-This council was intended to anticipate the action of the planned Council of Pisa which was organised to end the long-continued Western Schism.
-The French King not only withdrew obedience and undertook neutrality, but forbade any French prelate or other person to attend a council to be held by Benedict XIII.
+This council was intended to anticipate the action of the planned Council of Pisa, which was organised to end the long-continued Western Schism.
+The French King not only withdrew obedience and undertook neutrality, but forbade any French prelate or other person from attending a council to be held by Benedict XIII.

-Benedict and his suite reached Collioure, the harbor of Perpignan on 15 July.
-He immediately wrote letters to each of the absent cardinals of the Avignon Obedience, pointing out that, even though it was not the custom to summon cardinals to a general council, since they were honorable members of the pope's own body and should not be absent from him, nonetheless he was mandating that they be present at the council at Perpignan.
+Benedict and his suite reached Collioure, the harbor of Perpignan, on 15 July.
+He immediately wrote letters to each of the absent cardinals of the Avignon Obedience, pointing out that, even though it was not the custom to summon cardinals to a general council, since they were honorable members of the pope's own body and should not be absent from him, nonetheless, he was mandating that they be present at the council at Perpignan.
 The letter was sent to: Guy de Malsec (Palestrina), Niccolò Brancaccio (Albano), Jean Allarmet de Brogny (Ostia), Pierre Girard de Podio (Tusculum), Petrus de Tureyo (Santa Susanna), Pedro Fernández de Frías (Santa Prassede), Amedeo Saluzzo (Santa Maria Nuova), Petrus Blavi (Sant'Angelo in Pescheria), and Louis de Bar (Sant'Agatha).